 I started off buying and reselling anything you could imagine.
 Electronics, computers, tools, appliances, anything that I could make money on.
 I did well the first week and have only gotten better every week since.
-I’ve migrated from buying a little of everything to buying appliances almost exclusively.
+I’ve migrated from buying a little of everything to buying/selling and repairing appliances almost exclusively.
 Probably 90% of my transactions are washers, dryers, ovens and refrigerators.

 Birth of this blog